horda-dev/dart_client/README.md

 ### Query related entities (entity graphs)

-// todo: add an explanation of what related entities are, that they form a graph and you can create arbitary complex query that query a subgraph you want.
+Entities can reference other entities, forming an **entity relationship graph**.
+For example, a User might reference a Profile entity, which in turn references Address entities.
+With Horda Client queries, you can fetch arbitrary complex subgraphs of related entities in a single query.

+This eliminates the need for multiple round-trips and allows you to declaratively specify exactly what data your UI needs, whether it's a single entity or a complex network of related data spanning multiple entity types.

 #### Reference Views (single entity)
 ```dart